Background Image

 When considering taking on the challenge of a Master's program to augment physician leadership development, physician applicants should be aware that:

-• Program must have a core focus on leadership or quality improvement skills development.
-Programs with focus on research or clinical skill building fall outside of the scholarship mandate and will not be funded.
+• The program must have a core focus on leadership or advanced quality improvement skill development.
+Programs focusing on research or clinical skill building fall outside of the scholarship mandate and will not be funded.

-• Confirmation that a physician will be entering into, or holds a leadership position.
+• Confirmation that a physician will be entering into or is currently in a leadership position is required.

-• Master's programs are eligible for up to two reimbursement of up to $10,000 per fiscal year (April1–March 31) for two years (totaling up to a maximum of $20,000 over two fiscal years).
+• Master’s programs are eligible for up to two reimbursements of $10,000 per fiscal year (April 1-March 31) to a maximum of $20,000 per successful application.

-2. The application must be received at least two weeks before the course start date.
+2. We recommend a complete application be received at least two months prior to the start date.

 Reimbursement Process

-1. This program functions on a reimbursement model.
-Consequently, the physician must be willing to incur costs upfront.
+1. The program operates on a reimbursement model.
+All applicants must be willing to incur costs upfront until the completion of the approved learning activity.

-3. After completing the course/conference/coaching, applicants must submit proof of completion, the accurately completed claim form, and all relevant receipts i.e., for tuition and any expenses to the JCC Training team.
+3. After completing the approved learning activity, applicants must provide proof of completion, the completed Expense Reimbursement Claim Form, and all applicable expense receipts to the JCC Training team

-6. Funds are reimbursed through electronic funds transfer (EFT), with payment taking place two-to-four weeks after a completed and approved submission.
+5. Funds are reimbursed through electronic funds transfer (EFT), with payment taking place two to four weeks after the claims review process is complete.

-7. The physician will receive a confirmation of payment.
+6. The applicant will receive a confirmation of payment.

 Evaluations